2025 Texas redistricting

-Texas congressional districts districts as redrawn by the Texas Legislature in a 2025 special session.
+Texas congressional districts as redrawn by the Texas Legislature in a 2025 special session.
 Changes from the previous map highlighted.

-In June 2025, lawmakers in the U.S. state of Texas began considering a process of mid-decade legislative redistricting plan to give members of the Republican Party in the state an advantage by gerrymandering the state's congressional districts ahead of the 2026 United States House of Representatives elections.
-The House seats for Texas currently stand at 25-13 with Republicans holding the majority, but with the redrawn map, it would potentially give republicans up to 30 seats.
+Between June and August 2025, lawmakers in the U.S. state of Texas considered a process of mid-decade legislative redistricting to give members of the Republican Party in the state an advantage by gerrymandering the state's congressional districts ahead of the 2026 United States House of Representatives elections.
+In the 2024 elections, Republicans won 25 of the state's House seats and Democrats won the remaining 13, but with the redrawn map, it could potentially give Republicans up to 30 seats.

-On August 20, 2025, the Texas State House passed congressional maps that would target five Democratic-held seats, all of them being Coalition Districts consisting of majorly minority populations.
+On August 20, 2025, the Texas State House passed congressional maps that would target five Democratic-held seats, all of them being coalition districts consisting of majorly minority populations.
 The vote was 88–52, a party-line vote.
-The Congressional map targets Marc Veasey, Greg Casar, Lloyd Doggett, Julie Johnson, and Al Green.
+The new map aims to flip the state's 9th, 28th, 32nd, 34th, and 35th districts to Republican control.
 On August 23, 2025, the Texas State Senate passed the map with a vote 18–8.
-It then headed to governor Greg Abbott, who officially signed the new congressional map into law on August 29, 2025.
+It then headed to Governor Greg Abbott, who officially signed the new congressional map into law on August 29, 2025.

-On November 18, 2025, a federal court in El Paso, Texas ruled that the redistricting constituted a racial gerrymander and barred the map from being used for the 2026 midterms.
+The new map was challenged at federal district court, where a temporary injunction was placed blocking the map from use in November 2026.
+Abbott appealed directly to the United States Supreme Court, which on a 6–3 decision stayed the injunction in December 2025, and formally reversed the lower court's decision and cleared the map to be used for the 2026 elections in April 2026.